Fair Work inspectors have raided restaurants and cafes along a popular Melbourne dining strip.

 “Our audits have established a link between prices and wage underpayments and it is clear that the true cost of cheap food may be the employees’ lawful entitlements.

 “We will subsequently take enforcement action if today’s audits find serious breaches of workplace laws.”

 NEXT READ Hospitality

 Surprise audits have their place

-Industrial advocate Miles Heffernan from WAGETHEFT.net.au welcomed the audits.
+Industrial advocate Miles Heffernan welcomed the audits by the workplace watchdog.

-“Surprise audits like this have their place in fighting the scourge of wage theft and also holding employers accountable,” he said.
+“Surprise audits like this have their place in fighting the scourge of wage theft in addition to holding employers accountable,” he said.

-“If the inspectors find instances of underpayments, I hope the money can be recovered for the workers, and furthermore, I hope the offenders will be penalised.
+“If the inspectors find examples of underpayments, I expect the regulator will recover that money for the workers, and furthermore, I hope the offenders will be penalised.

 “Unfortunately the current penalties for wage theft are woefully inadequate and therefore make it easy for employers to steal from their workers.